-In 1968, West Bay Pilipino Multi-Service Center (West Bay) was founded by local activist Ed de la Cruz and other social activists to address the most pressing socioeconomic challenges facing the Filipino immigrant community living in San Francisco’s South of Market (SoMa) District.
+In 1968, West Bay Pilipino Multi-Service Center (West Bay) was founded by local activist activist Ed de la Cruz to address the most pressing socioeconomic challenges facing the Filipino immigrant community living in San Francisco’s South of Market (SoMA) District.
 West Bay was born from a consolidation of six established community service agencies that served the Filipino community at the time in 1968.
 These agencies offered community services such as vocational training and employment opportunities, domestic violence resources, transportation coordination, early literacy program for children ages 0-5, parenting workshops, legal and immigration assistance, healthcare, housing information assistance, counseling, crisis hotline, and case management.
-The consolidation of these agencies greatly improved community programs and developed a more coordinated service delivery system for the SoMa community.
+The consolidation of these agencies greatly improved community programs and developed a more coordinated service delivery system for the SoMA community.
 West Bay was incorporated as a 501(c)(3) nonprofit organization on October 21, 1977.

-For more than 45 years, West Bay has provided culturally-sensitive academic, social, health, and economic sustainability services to newly arrived immigrant youth, their families, and seniors in the SoMa community of San Francisco and the greater Bay Area.
-Starting in the summer of 2014, West Bay began a new path toward an intensive focus on college preparation for its youth programs by reforming our youth programs.
-The Afterschool Academic & Values Enrichment Program is for our grades K-7 students.
-The College Preparatory Program is for our grades 8-12 students.
-In the summer, our Summer by the “West” Bay Program includes all grades K-12.
+For more than 45 years, West Bay has helped thousands of recent immigrants and low-income U.S. citizens.
+The organization continues to provide culturally-sensitive academic, social, health, and economic sustainability services to newly arrived immigrant youth, their families, and seniors in the SoMA community of San Francisco and the greater Bay Area.
+Starting in the summer of 2014, West Bay began a new path toward an intensive focus on college preparation for its youth programs.
+Under Executive Director Vivian Araullo, West Bay has split the afterschool youth program into two: The Afterschool Academic & Values Enrichment Program for our grades K-7 students and the College Preparatory Program for our grades 8-12 students.
+In the summer, our Summer by the “West” Bay Program includes all of our students grades K-12.

 - Archimedes Dayan (President), Registered nurse at Kaiser Permanente